inthescales/lyre-site/blog/2024-12-11-notes-on-old-english-roots.md

 ### In Old English

 My sources for Old English words list alternate forms for many of them.
-Old English had several dialects of its own, with modern standard English descending primarily from the Mercian dialect of Old English and the Midlands dialect of Middle English, spoken in the regions to the north of London.
+Old English had different dialects of its own, with modern standard English descending primarily from the Mercian dialect of Old English and the Midlands dialect of Middle English, spoken in the regions to the north of London.
 However, some of our modern words come from other dialects instead.
 For example, "hale" and "screed" are from a northern dialect, while "vat" and "vixen" come from the south.

 To reflect some of this, I included alternate Old English forms in the data that are used occasionally in place of more standard ones.
 But a better treatment will be one that reflects the fact that the sounds of English in the different regions of the England evolved in slightly different ways, and could match sound change patterns with the word forms.